UDONRadio/UDONRadio/README.md

 - `front` contains the website.
 That is a simple React app that makes queries to the `back` server.
 - `liquidsoap` contains the Liquidsoap scripts that generate the actual audio stream.
 It exposes a telnet port so we can control it from the Django backend.

-This repository also contains:
+The root folder also contains:
 - a docker-compose file for quick deployment
 - the http server configuration
 - configuration files templates (for secrets)
 - dockerized icecast2

 ## Getting started
 Playout is not required to start developing on the Django backend or on the website.
-Head to those repositories for guidance.
+Head to their respective subfolders for guidance.
 However if you wish to run liquidsoap scripts, you will need:
 - a Django backend running with the `LIQUIDSOAP_BRIDGE` environment variable set to `yes`.
 - a running Icecast server.